shirleywbi/CS330/cheatsheet.md

     - ROC curve shows a rough diagonal line.
     - It is a useless classifier.
 Try a different one

+#### Communicating Confidence: Credence and `predict_proba`

+**Credence** means truthfulness or believability.
+Avoid overestimating your confidence in a score.
+We don't just want to be right.
+We want to be confident when we're right and hesitant when we're wrong.

+In practical terms, it means that:

+- I would accept a bet at these odds
+  - For a chance of winning $1, I would bet $99 that I'm right about this.
+- Long-run frequency correctness
+  - 75% sure means that for every 100 predictions I make at this level of confidence, I would expect about 25% to be incorrect.

+This is along the lines of `predict` vs. `predict_proba`.

+_**What does it mean to be 0%, 50%, 100% sure?**_

+- 0% -> 100% sure it's not the case
+- 50% -> Unsure
+- 100% -> 100% sure it is the case

+##### Loss Functions

+Loss functions are used to quantify confidence in `predict_proba`.
+When calling `fit` for `LogisticRegression` it has the same preferences: correct and confident > correct and hesitant > incorrect and hesitant > incorrect and confident

 ### Class Imbalance

 Training sets are imbalanced when there are more examples in one class than another (e.g., 1:10 ratio)